NCCHCA Member Login

 Behavioral Health Workgroup

-Comprised of health center behavioral health professionals, executive leadership, and community stakeholders in behavioral health, the primary focus of the workgroup is on continuum of care and increasing access to services for mental health and substance abuse at migrant and community health centers.
-The workgroup addresses clinical and operational issues with respect to integrating behavioral and primary care services in FQHCs.
+Comprised of health center behavioral health professionals, executive leadership, and community stakeholders in behavioral health, the primary focus of the workgroup is on supporting growth and optimal performance of behavioral health programs at CHCs.
+The workgroup addresses clinical and operational issues with respect to integrating behavioral and primary care services in CHCs.

 Staff Contact: